evanthebouncy/evanthebouncy.github.io/_pages/mentoring-statement.md

 ### Mentoring Statement

 **[research topic]** I am interested in using human communication as inspiration to build systems that interacts with people.
-This involves --- but not limited to --- building instruction-following datasets and benchmarks, developing instruction-following / code-generating algorithms, and evaluating interactive systems against humans.
+Any projects that are broadly related to this project I am happy to discuss!

 **[mentoring outlook]** I view research as a form of expression just like arts and music, albeit over a stringent medium of evidence and logic.
 I am interested in working with students who can take responsibilities of their own insights, and helping them operationalize these insights as scientific outputs.